 Most Memorable Song: Never Let Me Down Again

 4. Black Celebration (1986)

-Worst Part Of It: It cemented that depressive goth/leather image once and for all, something the band (and most of their fans) couldn’t really shake off over the past decades.
-Well, there are worse thinks to be criticized for, right?
+Worst Part Of It: It cemented that depressive goth/leather image once and for all, making it something the band (and most of their fans) couldn’t really shake off over the past decades.
+Well, there are worse things to be criticized for, right?

-Best Part Of It: Even more than on its predecessor Some Great Reward DEPECHE MODE went full goth on this one, starting from the gloomy opening track right to the depressing industrial floorfiller New Dress at the end.
-In-between they present us some of their finest dark wave anthems and manage to even make a sexy song like Stripped sound quite depressing and desperate at the same time.
-And aside from that, there’s still room for catchy pop tunes like A Question Of Time and Here Is The House.
+Best Part Of It: Even more so than on its predecessor Some Great Reward, Depeche Mode went full goth on this one, starting from the gloomy opening track right to the depressing industrial floor-filler New Dress at the end.
+In between they present us with some of their finest dark wave anthems and manage to even make a sexy song like Stripped sound quite depressing and desperate at the same time.
+Aside from that, there’s still room for catchy pop tunes like A Question Of Time and Here Is The House.

 Most Memorable Song: Stripped

 Worst Part Of It: It almost destroyed the band and got Dave Gahan killed… well, especially the massive tour following it.
 Plus Gore partly overdid that whole religious aspect a bit on this one.